 She is the co-founder of the Carlisle Indian School Farmhouse Coalition, aimed at historic preservation and planning at the Carlisle Indian School Heritage Center.

-Wahéhshon Shiann Whitebean is a Wolf Clan member of the Kanien’kehá:ka (Mohawk) Nation at Kahnawà:ke.
-Her knowledge is rooted in her extensive background within the Longhouse and her work as a community activist.
+Wahéhshon Shiann Whitebean (B.A.
+First Peoples Studies) is Wolf Clan of the Kanien’kehá:ka Nation at Kahnawà:ke.
+Her knowledge and experience is rooted in her extensive background within the Longhouse and community efforts for language and culture revitalization.

 Indigenous Directions Leadership Group